 .sm NSFW disable

 - Disables the NSFW module from being used

-- Enables the NSFW module for use in the #NSFW channel
+- Enables usage of the NSFW module for the Lewd role

 I've broken permissions and am stuck, can I reset permissions?